choldrim/presentation/README.md

         - Generally speaking, if someone mentions the first computer, that computer is ENIAC.
         - Without exaggeration, it just like a monster, it occupied such a large place to 167 m2 and consumed 150 KW of electricity.
 This power requirement was crazy, so that whenever this computer was switched on, the lights of all city were getting dark(dimmed).
 - Transistor was invented
+    - Transistor was invented in 1947.
     - TRADIC
         - TRADIC was not the first transistor computer in the world, but it was the first transistor computer in the USA
-        - it was born in the quite famous place -- Bell Labs.
+        - It was born in the quite famous place -- Bell Labs.
-        - Bell Labs has owned more than 25 thousand patents.
-It's very legendary.
+        - Bell labs is very legendary, because by now, it has owned more than 25 thousand patents.
+It's an amazing number.
 - Integrated circuit
     - The Integrated circuit is a small chip with large numbers of tiny transistors.
     - There are two main advantages over integrated circuit: cost and performance.
     - Cost is low because all transistors are integrated into a small chip, so that it needs less material.
     - Performance is high because the IC components switch quickly and consume little power.
+- Microprocessor
+- AI
+    - AI is that the human intelligence is shown by the machines.

 - Let's review the generations we have mentioned before
 - Generation of computer